 About Young's work, the poet Lucille Clifton said, "This poet's gift of storytelling and understanding of the music inherent in the oral tradition of language re-creates for us an inner history which is compelling and authentic and American."

 Young's awards and honors include a Stegner Fellowship in Poetry at Stanford University, a Guggenheim Foundation Fellowship, a MacDowell Colony Fellowship, and a National Endowment for the Arts fellowship.
 He has taught at the University of Georgia, Indiana University, and Emory University, where he was the Charles Howard Candler professor of creative writing and English and curator of literary collections at the Raymond Danowski Poetry Library.
+In 2020, Young was elected a Chancellor of the Academy of American Poets.
 He is the director of the New York Public Library's Schomburg Center for Research in Black Culture and the poetry editor of The New Yorker.
 He lives in New Jersey.

 Brown (Alfred A. Knopf, 2018)